bobanetwork/boba_legacy/faq.md

 When making a transaction on Boba and paying the transaction fee, the fee is first calculated in eth at a gas price of 1 gwei.
 This fee is then converted to Boba with a 25% discount.

 ## Since the max value of runs is 2^32 - 1, do you recommend Solidity optimization?
-What Happens if the DEX gets more transactions than that?

 Optimization does not mean that there’s a limit set to the number of transactions this DEX can process.